 |Funny how that works.|

 I'm not the guy nor is Dog Star Omnibus the place to get to the bottom of that one.
 I will say this, though - I'm fairly tolerant of even blatantly pro-Israeli propaganda like Exodus considering the overwhelming anti-Israel slant throughout the media-academe that plays out in a hundred different ways.
 This is not to say the Israeli state nor its relationship with the US is beyond criticism.
 Just, if you want to get into the history of the region, it is imperative to identify bias so you can avoid it/ call it out.
 The default is anti.
-Suffice it to say, somewhere between the Vox history of the Jewish people in the Middle East - which I'll take as a placeholder for the media-academe viewpoint - and Uris' account - "It was the army of Israel, and no force on earth could stop them for the power of God was within them!" - lies the truth.
+Suffice it to say, somewhere between the Vox history of the Jewish people in the Middle East - which I'll take as a placeholder for the antisemitism and disinformation of the aforementioned media-academe default - and Uris' account - "It was the army of Israel, and no force on earth could stop them for the power of God was within them!" - lies the truth.

 (Me, I recommend reading Exodus or Uris' other grand work of pro-Israeli propaganda, The Haj, for the broad-strokes ra-ra-Israel side, then reading Avi Shlaim's The Iron Wall for an exhaustive dissent.
 And then In the Land of Israel by Amos Oz.
 Anything by Oz, really - that guy's great.
 Or just check out this cartoon from Nina Paley.)